Skip to main content

 • 1##### Colour Modes

 Time to get a bit technical.
 When you're designing on your computer or tablet, you're probably using Red-Green-Blue (RGB) colour spectrums.
 That's normal.
-But most printers use a different system called <a href="/blog/clusters/artwork-prep" class="internal-link text-[#007756] hover:text-[#005d42] underline font-medium">CMYK</a> spectrum, which adds different colour shades to create the right hues.
+But most printers use a different system called <a href="/blog/topics/artwork-prep" class="internal-link text-[#007756] hover:text-[#005d42] underline font-medium">CMYK</a> spectrum, which adds different colour shades to create the right hues.
 RGB works by taking colour away instead.

 Think of it this way: both your computer and the printer speak English, but the printer's from North Wales and keeps using terms that your South African English-speaking computer doesn't quite get.
 Easy to misunderstand instructions, right?
 Same concept applies to colour spectrums.

-<AcademyProTip>Fix this by setting your design software to CMYK spectrum through your colour settings.
-Your printer will thank you!</AcademyProTip>
+<AcademyProTip> Fix this by setting your design software to CMYK spectrum through your colour settings.
+Your printer will thank you! </AcademyProTip>

 • 1##### Make sure you set your trimming, crop, and bleed boundaries!